-The Florida-Alabama TPO holds meetings at locations easily accessible to the geographically diverse urbanized area of Pensacola, Fla.
-Currently, meetings alternate between locations in Santa Rosa and Escambia counties.
-All meetings are noticed for the public and promoted through local media with a minimum of seven days' notice.
+The TPO holds meetings at locations easily accessible to the geographically diverse urbanized area of Panama City, Fla.
+All meetings are noticed for the public and promoted through local media.
 When possible, public meetings and workshops are held at facilities offering free public parking and accessibility to transit.
-All public meetings and workshops of the Florida-Alabama TPO and its advisory committees are held in venues compliant with the Americans with Disabilities Act (ADA).
+All public meetings and workshops of the Bay County TPO and its advisory committees are held in Americans with Disabilities Act (ADA)-compliant venues.
 Locations must be accessible and meet the Florida Building code Chapter 11 accessibility standards of design, per Florida Statute 286.26.